John A. Winston

-John Anthony Winston (September 4, 1812 – December 21, 1871) was a planter, military officer, and politician who became the 15th Governor of Alabama (1853 to 1857) after serving as president of the state senate (1845–1849).
-Alabama's first native-born governor, Winston later fought for the Confederate States of America as colonel of the 8th Alabama Infantry early in the American Civil War, and after the conflict was not permitted to assume a seat in the United States Senate.
+John Anthony Winston (September 4, 1812 – December 21, 1871) was a planter, military officer, and politician who served from 1853 to 1857 as the 15th governor of Alabama and from 1845 to 1849 as president of the Alabama state senate.
+Alabama's first native-born governor, Winston later fought for the Confederate States of America as colonel of the 8th Alabama Infantry early in the American Civil War.
+After the war, he was not permitted to assume a seat in the United States Senate.

 Early and family life

-He was born in 1812 to the former Mary Cooper and her planter husband William Winston in Madison County, then in the Alabama Territory.
+John Anthony Winston was born in 1812 to Mary Cooper and her planter husband William Winston in Madison County, then in the Alabama Territory.
 His grandfather Anthony Winston was a Revolutionary War veteran who also served in the Virginia House of Delegates.

-Winston received a private education appropriate to his class, including at LaGrange College (now the location of the University of North Alabama) and later in Tennessee at Cumberland College (which later became the University of Nashville).
-John Anthony Winston married his first cousin, Mary Agness Jones (1819–1835), on August 7, 1832, in Madison County, Alabama.
-They had only one surviving child, a daughter, Mary Agnes Winston.
+Winston received a private education typical of his class, including at LaGrange College (now the location of the University of North Alabama) and at Cumberland College (which later became the University of Nashville).
+He married his first cousin, Mary Agness Jones, on August 7, 1832, in Madison County, Alabama.
+They had one surviving child, Mary Agnes Winston.

 Career

-Winston, like his father, operated plantations using enslaved labor.
-He also became Cotton Commissioner, inspecting the state's main export crop.
+Like his father, Winston ran plantations using enslaved labor.
+He also became Cotton Commissioner, inspecting Alabama's main export crop.

 Legislator and officer

-Winston continued his family's tradition of political involvement in 1840, winning an election to the state House of Representatives and re-election in 1842.
-In 1843 he won election to the state Senate and won re-election until his gubernatorial term described below.
-Fellow senators elected Winston their president from 1845 to 1849.
-During his legislative career, Winston also represented Alabama at the 1848 Democratic party convention in Baltimore and the attempted secessionist convention in Nashville in 1850.
-Although considered a strong southern rights advocate, Winston did not support William Lowndes Yancey's ardent state's rights platform in Baltimore, nor the popular sovereignty compromise at the Nashville meeting.
+Winston continued his family's tradition of political involvement in 1840, winning election to the state House of Representatives and reelection in 1842.
+He was elected to the state Senate in 1843 and reelected until he was elected governor.
+His fellow senators elected Winston their president from 1845 to 1849.
+During his legislative career, Winston represented Alabama at the 1848 Democratic party convention in Baltimore and the attempted secessionist convention in Nashville in 1850.
+Although considered a strong slavery advocate, Winston did not support William Lowndes Yancey's ardent state's rights platform in Baltimore or the popular sovereignty compromise at the Nashville meeting.

-Meanwhile, in 1846 Winston organized a militia company to fight in the Mexican–American War, but it was never called into active duty.
+In 1846, Winston organized a militia company to fight in the Mexican–American War, but it was never called into active duty.

 Governor

-Alabama voters elected Winston the 15th Governor of the U.S. state of Alabama, and he won re-election after two years, thus serving from 1853 to 1857.
+In 1853, Alabama voters elected Winston their 15th governor.
 Winston became known as the "veto governor" because he vetoed more than 30 bills, many concerning public support for transportation initiatives, including railroads.
-Alabama's bank had failed, which caused his particular concern about state finances.
-However, Winston still encouraged public education and, in 1854, signed a bill creating Alabama's public school system.
-In 1855 he won re-election by a narrow margin over the Know Nothing party candidate, George D. Shortridge.
+Alabama's bank had failed, causing his concern about state finances.
+But Winston still encouraged public education and in 1854 signed a bill creating Alabama's public school system.
+He was narrowly reelected in 1855 over Know Nothing nominee George D. Shortridge.